RuntimeTools/appmetrics/README.md

- HTTP               | HTTP request calls made of the application MySQL              | MySQL queries made by the application MongoDB            | MongoDB queries made by the application Request tracking   | A tree of application requests, events and optionally trace (disabled by default) Function trace     | Tracing of application function calls that occur during a request (disabled by default)
+ HTTP               | HTTP request calls made of the application MySQL              | MySQL queries made by the application MongoDB            | MongoDB queries made by the application PostgreSQL         | PostgreSQL queries made by the application Request tracking   | A tree of application requests, events and optionally trace (disabled by default) Function trace     | Tracing of application function calls that occur during a request (disabled by default)